Fish Lens

 Close

-The coastal zone is where the land meets the sea.
+The coastal zone is where the river meets the sea and where freshwater and saltwater mix.
 The intertidal zone is the area of land between the low tide and the high tide.

 Coastal and intertidal habitats face diverse pressures